adobe/aepsdk-react-native/README.md

 ## Expo Support

-See [expo.md](./docs/expo.md) on guidance on integrating the SDK with Expo projects.
+Please refer to the [Expo Integration](./docs/expo.md) document for guidance on integrating the SDK with Expo projects.

 ## Installation